Keyboard shortcuts

 uv run gaius

 This starts the platform services (PostgreSQL, Qdrant, gRPC engine, NiFi) and launches the TUI.
-You will see a 19x19 grid with a cursor at the center.

 If this is your first time: